sategie/Amebo/README.md

 | Form Validation | A logged in user enters a duplicate post title as one of their previous posts.    | A message appears informing the user that they already have an existing post with the same title.                                                                                         | PASS       |

 ### Validator Testing

+#### W3C CSS validator

+No errors were found using the [W3C CSS validator](https://jigsaw.w3.org/css-validator/)

+### Known Bugs

+All bugs found in the project were resolved.
+Hence, there are currently no known unresolved bugs.

+## Deployment

+The following steps were taken to deploy the app in Heroku:

+- Log in to Heroku.
+- Select 'New' on the top right and click on 'Create new app'.
+- Enter a name for the app and select the appropriate region.
+- Select 'Create app'.
+- Select the 'Deploy' tab at the top.
+- Select 'GitHub' from the deployment method options to confirm you wish to deploy using GitHub.
+- Locate the 'Connect to GitHub' section and use the search box to locate your repo.
+- Select 'Connect' afterwards
+- OPTIONAL: Choose the main branch under 'Automatic Deploys' and select 'Enable Automatic Deploys' if you wish for your deployed site to be automatically redeployed every time you push changes to GitHub.
+- Find the 'Manual Deploy' section, choose 'main' as the branch to deploy and select 'Deploy Branch'.

+When deployment is complete, a link to your deployed site will appear.

+### How to Fork the Repository

+- You can make a copy of the project by doing the following:

+    1. Go to the project's Github repository: [Amebo](https://github.com/sategie/amebo)

+    2. Click on the *Fork* button on the top right of the screen.

+- Note: Changes made here do not affect the original repository

+### How to Clone the Repository

+- The repository can be cloned by doing the following:

+    1. Go to the project's Github repository: [Amebo](https://github.com/sategie/amebo)

+    2. Click the green *Code* button on the right.

+    3. Click on *HTTPS* and copy the link.

+    4. Open Git and change the working directory to where you want to have the cloned directory.

+    5. Type *git clone* and paste the copied URL.

+- You can make changes to the project by doing the following:

+    1. Type *git add .*

+    2. Type *git commit -m* and add a short comment within quotes .e.g git commit -m "This is a short comment example"

+    3. Type *git push* to push the changes to the repository

+- Note: Any update committed to the main branch immediately reflects in the hosted site.

+## Credits

+### Code

+- Code for the ProfileDataContext and ActiveUserContext were adapted from Code Institute's 'Moments' React walkthrough lessons

+- The overall inspiration for the project was also drawn from the 'Moments' walkthrough.

+### Acknowledgements

+- This was a huge project and I could never have completed it without the support of my family.

+- Big mentions also go to the tutors at Code Institute for taking their time to assist in debugging some issues I encountered during the course of the project.

+- Finally, I want to thank my mentor Jubril Akolade for his useful insights and tips which helped me along the way.